JulioJPinto/RC-Projects/README.md

 # RC PROJECTS

 ### Grades
-- Grade TP1:
+- Grade TP1: ??/20
-- Grade TP2:
+- Grade TP2: ??/20
-- Grade TP3:
+- Grade TP3: ??/20
-- Grade TP4:
+- Grade TP4: ??/20

 ## About the Project

-These projects were developed for the Computer Networks (PT - Redes de Computadores) of the Software Engineering degree at U.Minho for the 2022/2023 year.\
+These projects were developed for the Computer Networks (PT - Redes de Computadores) of the Software Engineering degree at U.Minho for the 2022/2023 year.

-These projects were done in European Portuguese.
+Note that these projects were done in European Portuguese.

-In __TP1__ we talked about the __COPA Europe__ project.
+- __TP1__: We made a small paper about the __COPA Europe__ project.

 ## Contributors
 - [__Francisco Ferreira__](https://github.com/chicoferreira)